deryadilmen/pyTAD/README.md

  Suppose that you have to analyse the tide gauge from the GLOSS Sea Level Facility,  you can use this command below, using as parameter  code  the value of the code from this list: https://www.ioc-sealevelmonitoring.org/list.php

-  If you want to analyse Algeciras, in Spain, the code is <b>alge</b>
+  If you want to analyse Apalachicola, in USA, the code is <b>apfl</b>

   <code>
-    scrape.py -code  alge  -n300 100  -n30 15  -mult 4  -add 0.1  -th 0.08 -mode GLOSS  -out /temp/alge
+    scrape.py -code  apfl  -n300 100  -n30 15  -mult 4  -add 0.1  -th 0.08 -mode GLOSS  -out ./temp/apfl
   </code>

   where: